Modular curves and N\'eron models of generalized Jacobians

 In Section 2 we apply our results to the modular curves $X_0(N)$ and cuspidal moduli, computing in several cases the component and characters groups of the reduction of the N\'eron model modulo a prime $p>3$.

 We describe some prior work on these topics.
 If the points $(x_i)$ are $F$-rational and their closures in $\cX$ are disjoint, then by identifying them, one obtains a singular relative curve $\cX/\fm$ which is semifactorial.
 Some of our results in this case are then subsumed by the works \cites{Ore17a,Ore17b,Pep13} on Picard schemes of semifactorial curves.
-Suzuki \cite{Suz19} has defined N\'eron models of $1$-motives and studied their duality properties and component groups.
-We discuss the relation with the present work in Section \ref{sec:suzuki}.
+In \cite{Ove21}, Overkamp proves general results on the existence of N\'eron models of Picard schemes of singular curves.
+Finally, Suzuki \cite{Suz19} has defined N\'eron models of $1$-motives and studied their duality properties and component groups.
+We discuss its relation with the present work in Section \ref{sec:suzuki}.